 All dissertations will be submitted to Turnitin prior to preliminary oral and final defense.
 The chairperson, with the student, will review the report and evaluate areas of the dissertation that require modifications or changes.

 Students who fail to register continuously in Dissertation Research must file a formal petition for readmission to the program.
-Readmission is subject to approval by the doctoral program committee.
+Readmission is subject to approval by the program director or associate dean.